 The chemistry-management joint major is designed for students who would like to apply their scientific interests to a business career.
 The major is appropriate for a variety of careers at the interface of the two disciplines, such as sales and marketing specialists for chemical and pharmaceutical companies, business officers in science-based industries or institutions, and scientific information liaisons (e.g., public relations, political advising, and lobbying).
-The independent learning requirement is ordinarily fulfilled by MGMT 370 Internship (eight semester hours) in a project related to the management or financial aspects of science-related organizations, such as science museums or hospital laboratories.
+The independent learning requirement is ordinarily fulfilled by MGMT 370 Internship (eight semester hours) in a project related to the management or financial aspects of science related organizations, such as science museums or hospital laboratories.
 These internships are administered by the management program according to the normal procedures of MGMT 370.
 In rare instances, the independent learning requirement may be fulfilled by CHEM 355 (eight semester hours) or by a non-science related internship in MGMT 370.

-CHFM 111 Introductory Chemistry:
+CHEM 111 Introductory Chemistry: Inorganic or CHEM 113 Principles of Chemistry

+CHEM 224 Organic Chemistry

+CHEM 224 Organic Chemistry I

+CHEM 225 Organic Chemistry II

 PHYS 112 Fundamentals of Physics I

 PHYS 113 Fundamentals of Physics II

+ECON 100 Principles of Microeconomics

+MGMT 100 Foundations of Business and

+Management

-ECON 100 Principles of Microeconomics MGMT 100 Introduction to Management and or CHEM 332 Quantum Mechanics and
+CHEM 331 Thermodynamics and Kinetics or CHEM 332 Quantum Mechanics and Molecular Structure

-Principled Leadership

-Iunior Year

-Molecular Structure

-ECON 101 Principles of Macroeconomics

-MGMT 110 Principles of Financial Accounting
+MATH 118 Introductory Statistics (or MATH227/MATH229)

-MGMT 250 Principles of Marketing or MGMT 260 Principles of Finance Chemistry elective
+MGMT 250 Marketing or MGMT 260 Finance Chemistry elective Internship/independent study CHEM 390 Chemistry Seminar

-Internship/independent study

-CHEM 390 Chemistry Seminar

-Strongly recommended electives:

-MGMT 340 Strategy

-and the remaining course from MGMT 250 or MGMT 260.
+Strongly recommended electives: MGMT 340 Strategy and the remaining course from MGMT 250 or MGMT 260.